Proposal Solicitation Notice

 - Project must identify non-federal match source and Document commitment of match source to provide funds or in-kind match.

 - Project is required to include stages or alternatives for partial funding for projects requesting greater than $200,000.

 And at least one (1) of the following:

 - Project demonstrates a benefit or prevents an immediate threat for one or more identified federally endangered, threatened, candidate, or recently recovered species.

 - Project implements a priority action from a federal recovery plan or an action that is identified as necessary for recovery by the Service or the CDFW as described in a Federal Recovery Plan, USFWS 5-Year review, or documented as required by USFWS or CDFW in another form of conservation management or planning source.

-- Project contributes scientific information that supports species recovery planning efforts or conservation actions.
+- Project contributes scientific information that supports federal listed, candidate, or recently recovered species recovery planning efforts or conservation actions.

 Project proposals submitted on or prior to the deadline stated in the CDFW PSN will be evaluated and ranked based on the following administrative and program reviews.

 First, projects undergo an administrative review to determine if projects meet the Federal Section 6 criteria and CDFW eligibility requirements.
 Qualifying projects move forward to program review.

 Proposed projects are reviewed at two levels (technical and management) prior to the final recommended project list being submitted to the Director for final the CDFW recommendation and proposal to the USFWS.